Schneimi’s Dev Weblog

 RSA encryption between Java and PHP

-Posted in Java by schneimi on the November 25, 2008
+Posted in Java by schneimi on November 25, 2008

 This article shows you one way to get RSA encryption working between Java and PHP without any extra libraries or classes, you only need the openssl module activated on PHP side.